codefresh-io/docs.codefresh.io/_docs/installation/gitops/hybrid-gitops-helm-installation.md

 This article walks you through the process of installing Hybrid GitOps Runtimes in your Codefresh accounts using Helm charts.
 For Hosted GitOps Runtime installation, see [Hosted GitOps Runtime installation]({{site.baseurl}}/docs/installation/gitops/hosted-runtime/).

-##### Number of GitOps Runtimes
+##### Number of Hybrid GitOps Runtimes
-You can install a _single Hosted or Hybrid GitOps Runtime on a cluster within the same account_.
+Within the same account, you can install _one Hosted and one Hybrid GitOps Runtime on a cluster_.

-For additional GitOps Runtimes in the same account, each Runtime must be installed on a different cluster, and every Runtime must have a unique name.
+For additional Hybrid GitOps Runtimes in the same account, each Runtime must be installed on a different cluster, and must have a unique name.

 ##### Installation options for GitOps Runtimes
 There are two options for Hybrid GitOps Runtime installation via Helm, each catering to specific use cases: